vbhasker/my-contact-card/README.md

 ## Customization

 You can easily customize the contact card by modifying the `ContactCard.tsx` and `ContactCard.css` files in the `src/components/Card` directory.

-## Building for Production

-To create a production build, run: